Invoca/developer-docs/source/api_documentation/transactions.rst

   * - affiliate_commissions_ranking
     - Media Outlet Commissions Ranking
-    - Network ranking of media outlet’s commissions (0 to 5, and -1 being ‘new’).
+    - Network ranking of media outlet's commissions (0 to 5, and -1 being 'new').
 Blank if no media outlet.

   * - affiliate_call_volume_ranking
     - Media Outlet Volume Ranking
-    - Network ranking of media outlet’s call volume (0 to 5, and -1 being ‘new’).
+    - Network ranking of media outlet's call volume (0 to 5, and -1 being 'new').
 Blank if no media outlet.

   * - affiliate_conversion_rate_ranking
     - Media Outlet Conversion Rate Ranking
-    - Network ranking of media outlet’s conversion rate (0 to 5, and -1 being ‘new’).
+    - Network ranking of media outlet's conversion rate (0 to 5, and -1 being 'new').
 Blank if no media outlet.

   * - media_type
     - Media Type